 - NFB Share Braille: A new program from NFB where people can share their braille books.
 NFB connects people looking for braille books with people who have braille books to give away.
 What a great idea!

 - APH Guide to Designing Tactile Illustrations for Children's Books: A very nice (and thorough) online guide to creating accessible books for blind babies and toddlers.
 Lots of great hands-on ideas.
 This could be a great way to get your older kids involved in a craft project that will help your younger child with a vision impairment!
-The guide is also available as a downloadable pdf or a braille brf file.

 - Everything Braille: A great site hosted by the National Braille Press.
 Learn about braille, tactile graphics, and play fun braille games.